 As such, you’ll want to:

 - Hide away or unplug all of your loose electrical cords, as puppies tend to see these potential shocking hazards as new, exciting chew toys.
 Putting them out of reach or using a cord concealer is your best bet to make sure your puppy doesn’t get electrocuted.

 - Keep windows and doors closed to prevent any unwanted exploring, making sure your puppy stays supervised when you let it outside.
+Keep windows and doors closed to prevent any unwanted exploring, making sure your puppy stays supervised when you let it outside.
+Consider also installing a dog door for small dogs so your puppy can use the restroom whenever it needs and you won’t have to train them later on using a pet door.
 You will also want to use a leash for similar reasons: puppies are prone to running off first, asking permission later.
 Prepare for that in advance, and chances are your puppy won’t wind up on a flyer a week or so later.